 WHAT WE DO

-In all our Irish proposals and projects we appreciate the input and support of the Horizon team at Enterprise Ireland and the network of National Contact Points.
+In all our Irish proposals and projects we appreciate the input and support of the Horizon2020 team at Enterprise Ireland and the network of National Contact Points.

 If you already have a proposal prepared and are looking for an expert opinion on how to tune and improve it, we can bring many years’ experience to bear.
 Depending on your needs, we can help you to repair or rephrase weaker elements of the project.
-Alternatively, we can simply point out the strengths and weaknesses in the proposal, the consortium, the budget, the workplan, etc.
+If appropriate, we can help to find partners, to define the science, to build the budget and/or to re-draft large or small parts of your proposal, so that it better fits the requirements of the funder.

-We have helped clients to prepare proposals for most major EU Programmes over the last decade, including Horizon 2020, FP7, FP6, eContentPlus, ERA-NET, IST, ACTS, Telematics, ESPRIT, ISIS, CIP, and eTen.
-Up to 2009, our success rate was 50%+.
-In 2010, our success rate increased to close to 100%.
-In 2011, about two out of every three proposals were successful.
-Even in the competitive final years of FP7, proposals in which we were partners were successful over 50% of the time.
-While Horizon2020 has to date been very competitive, we remain one of the most successful Irish organisations, with seven H2020 successes to date (in five of which we are partners – see our EU projects page for details).
+We have helped clients to prepare proposals for most major EU Programmes over the last decade, including Horizon 2020, FP7, Leader, Interreg and many more.
+In the last three years of FP7 we were consistently listed among the top Irish competitors for funding.
+While Horizon2020 has to date been very competitive, we are one of the most successful Irish organisations, with seven H2020 projects funded to date (in five of which we are partners – see our EU projects page for details).
 At any given time, we usually have two to five proposals under development.

 Our experience in proposing and running successful projects means that we understand the rules, regulations and exceptions which govern building an acceptable EU project budget, maximizing the effectiveness of the project budget for reaching your research objectives, while ensuring that both the consortium and the EU get value for money.
 We can help to establish what funding model best suits a particular organisation, how to handle overheads, capital equipment, labour costs, travel and subsistence, sub-contractors, etc. Given the headline figures, we usually develop the detailed budget and submit it to the client for approval.

-For Irish coordinators, the cost of our support during the proposal preparation phase is supported by grants available from Enterprise Ireland.
+For Irish coordinators, the cost of our support during the proposal preparation phase may be supported or subsidised by ‘coordination support grants’ available from Enterprise Ireland.

 In most cases, Pintail is a small-scale partner in the projects that we help to create.
 Of course, this is at the client’s discretion, but having dedicated, long-term bureaucratic, administrative and non-scientific support from an experienced EU project management team will make coordinating your project an easier and more pleasant experience.
 We also specialise in dissemination and in exploitation planning, in building synergies with other projects, and in laying the foundations for further research.

 Being selected for funding is the start of the negotiation process (re-named Grant Agreement Preparation in Horizon2020).
 Negotiation usually takes 2-3 months and involves a good deal of bureaucracy, legal and financial validation of partners, budget scrutiny and preparation of the Description of Action (DoA).
 The DoA is a substantial contractual document, based on the proposal, which defines what the project will do, when it will do it, and what it will deliver.
 We work closely with the coordinator on a day to day basis to prepare the necessary paperwork (DoA, LFV, GA, A2.5 Forms, A Forms, SYGMA sessions, etc.).
-We also oversee preparation of the Consortium Agreement which governs how the manner in which partners work together and addresses Intellectual Property rights.
-Our extensive experience ensures a smooth, successful grant agreement preparation process.
+We also oversee preparation of the Consortium Agreement, which governs the manner in which partners work together.

 Once grant agreement preparations are complete and the project contract has been signed, we facilitate initiation of the project.
 We agree the administrative processes and tools to be used during the project with the client.
 We then present these to all partners at the kick-off meeting and provide templates and guidance for periodic reports, budget management, deliverables and other documentation.
 We set up shared document management spaces (using dropbox or a web server), email lists and project calendars to ensure that your project runs smoothly.